IvanciniGT/dockerTraining/notes/day2.md

                                     We only want this if the container is going to be autoremoved --port, -p  IP:HOST_PORT:CONTAINER_PORT     That creates a port redirection in the host We expose the container port

-        Actual, we don't need to specify an IP
+    --volume, -v HOST_PATH:CONTAINER_PATH       A new layer is created in the container FS The host path is inyected (mounted) on top of the container layer So that every update on that path is actually stored in the HOST FS -e ENV_VAR_NAME=value           Set an environment var&value to the container Actual, we don't need to specify an IP
         But if we don't, "0.0.0.0" is used.
 That's the default IP value.
                 That means every IP I have in my host